Holler

 Description

-Real people are standing up for both their communities and the planet.
-Drawing from original interviews with the author, Holler is an illustrated look at six inspiring changemakers whose stories should be better known.
-Denali Nalamalapu, a climate organizer in their own right, introduces readers to six ordinary people who became resistors of the Mountain Valley Pipeline, a project that spans approximately 300 miles from northwestern West Virginia to southern Virginia—a teacher, a single mother, a nurse, an organizer, a photographer, and a seed keeper.
+Drawing from original interviews with the author, Holler is an illustrated look at six inspiring changemakers.
+Denali Nalamalapu, a climate organizer in their own right, introduces readers to the ordinary people who became resisters of the Mountain Valley Pipeline, a project that spans approximately 300 miles from northwestern West Virginia to southern Virginia—a teacher, a single mother, a nurse, an organizer, a photographer, and a seed keeper.

 In West Virginia, Becky Crabtree, grandmother of five, chains herself to her 1970s Ford Pinto to stop construction from destroying her farm.
 Farther south, in Virginia, young organizer Michael James-Deramo organizes mutual aid to support community members showing up to protest the pipeline expansion.
 These (and more) are the stories of everyday resistance that show what difference we can make when we stand up for what we love, and stand together in community.
-While each resistor has their own motivation and methods, they share a love for the land and a desire to preserve it.
-When the world tells them to sit down and back off, each one refuses to be quiet or give up.
-There is always hope.
+When the world tells these resisters to sit down and back off, they refuse to give up.

 Advance Praise